hbostanchi/Machine_learning_credit_risk/README.md

 ## Submission
 Host your challenge assignment on GitHub, including:

+## Analysis
+Naive Random Oversampling The precision score are 1.00 for predicting low-risk and 0.01 for predicting high-risk.
+The recall score is about the 0.63 for low-risk and 0.65 for high-risk.
+The balanced accuracy score is 0.63.

+SMOTE Oversampling The precision score are 1.00 for predicting low-risk and 0.01 for predicting high-risk.
+The recall score is about the same 0.65 for low-risk and 0.61 for high-ris) for both categories.
+The balanced accuracy score is 0.63, which is pretty low.

+Undersampling The precision score are 1.00 for predicting low-risk and 0.01 for predicting high-risk.
+The recall score is about the same 0.4 for low-risk and 0.63 for high-risk for both categories.
+The balanced accuracy score is 0.51, which is low.

+Combination Sampling The precision score are 1.00 for predicting low-risk and 0.01 for predicting high-risk.
+The recall score is about the same 0.74 for low-risk and 0.53 for high-risk for both categories.
+The balanced accuracy score is 0.63, which is pretty low.

+Balanced Random Forest Classifier The precision score are 1.00 for predicting low-risk and 0.04 for predicting high-risk.
+The recall score is about the same 0.67 for low-risk and 0.9 for high-risk for both categories.
+The balanced accuracy score is 0.78, which is the highest.

+Conclusion and Recommendations Looking at all the different models, we observe that Combination Sampling and SMOTE Oversampling performs the same so there is no point to do a Combination Sampling.but having the Balanced Random Forest Classifie model with the highest accurecy score, we would perform more analysis on Balanced Random Forest Classifier model.

 Your Jupyter Notebook file(s) with your code and analysis.
 Your dataset.
 A README.md file describing your project.